shenwei1231/shenwei1231.github.io/_pages/about.md

 **Research Interests**
 ======
-My research interests lie in the fields of computer vision, machine learning, deep learning, and medical image analysis, particularly in image segmentation, 3D vision and their application to medical image analysis.
+My research interests lie in the fields of computer vision, deep learning, and medical image analysis, particularly in image segmentation, 3D vision and their application to medical image analysis.

 **Short Bio**
 ======
 Wei Shen is a professor at the Artificial Intelligence Institute, Shanghai Jiao Tong University.
 He was an Assistant Research Professor at the Department of Computer Science, [Johns Hopkins University](https://www.jhu.edu/), worked with [Bloomberg Distinguished Professor Alan Yuille](http://www.cs.jhu.edu/~ayuille/).
-He received his B.S. and Ph.D. degrees from Huazhong University of Science and Technology in 2007 and in 2012, respectively.
-In 2012, he joined Shanghai University, served as a Lecturer and then an Associate Professor until Oct 2018.
-He also worked as a research intern with [Prof. Zhuowen Tu](https://pages.ucsd.edu/~ztu/) at Microsoft Research Asia.
-He has over 80 peer-reviewed publications in computer vision and machine learning related areas, including IEEE Trans.
-PAMI, IEEE Trans.
-Image Processing, IEEE Trans.
+He has over 100 peer-reviewed publications in computer vision and machine learning related areas, including IEEE Trans.
+PAMI, IJCV, IEEE Trans.
 Medical Imaging, NeurIPS, ICML, ICCV, CVPR, ECCV and MICCAI.
 He is an Area Chair for ICML 2025/2026, ICCV 2025, NeurIPS 2023/2024/2025, CVPR 2022/2023/2026 and ECCV 2026.
 He is an Associate Editor for Pattern Recognition and SCIENCE CHINA Information Sciences.
 He receives the MICCAI Young Scientist Award in 2023 and CSIG Young Scientist Award in 2025.

 **Recent News**
 ======
+- I was awarded **Huawei Spark Award**.
 - Five papers have been accepted to CVPR 2026.
 - One paper has been accepted to IEEE TPAMI.
 - I will serve as an Area Chair for ECCV 2026.